superadude2/my_website/README.md

 Updates made on main on GitHub before rebase.

-# Purpose
+# Repository Purpose

-This file is just a readme file.
+This will be a change that causes a conflict.